vinirossa/software-engineering/design-patterns.md

 Sequentially access the elements of a collection, not exposing all items right away.

-> One benefit of iterator pattern is that is possible to create infinite collections.
+> One benefit of iterator pattern is that is possible to create infinite collections and to pause the iterat.

 **- Uses:**
 - Custom Collections